10 Ideas for a Baby Nursery

 8. Light Avocado with Cream and Brown

 Another growing trend among baby nurseries is the use of earthy colors.
-This combination helps bring calm and relaxing to both you and your baby.
+This combination helps bring calm and relaxation to both you and your baby.
 Avocado green paired with yellow helps make the room look warmer and triggers the relaxation centers in your brain.

 If you want to make the colors fit your child more, use a lighter avocado shade.
 It works well no matter what gender your little one is.
 Consider using brownish wood flooring along with avocado rugs and a dark brown crib to complete the theme.